cds12580/on-the-origin-of-mind/README.md

 # on-the-origin-of-mind
-Thoughts on the evolution of the brain in the context of senses and time.
+Thoughts on the evolution of mind in the context of senses and time.